ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/README.md

 The scripts required for trajectory preparation and ligand behavior analysis are provided in the `scripts/` directory.

-Processed output files are provided in `processed_outputs/`, including both replica-level analysis outputs and summarized results for the **04_AlphaFold_CAF** system.
+Processed output files are provided in `processed_outputs/`, including both replica-level analysis outputs and summarized results for the **CAF** receptor setup.

-These materials are intended to support reproducibility, downstream comparison across systems, and generation of final summary figures and tables.
+These materials are intended to support reproducibility, downstream comparison across receptor setups, and generation of final summary figures and tables.

 ---

 ## Notes

-- This module is specific to the **04_AlphaFold_CAF** system.
+- This module is specific to the `04_AlphaFold_CAF` system.
+- In the manuscript, this system is described as the **CAF** receptor setup.
-- All analyses were conducted across **three independent replicas**.
+- All analyses were conducted across three independent replicas.
 - File naming conventions use `rep1`, `rep2`, and `rep3` to distinguish replica-specific outputs.
+- The ligand group analyzed in this workflow was `DOL`.
 - The processed summary outputs were used for downstream cross-system comparison of ligand behavior metrics.